ger619/Portfolio-mobile-version/README.md

 - On the terminal run this command git clone https://github.com/ger619/Portfolio-mobile-version.git.

+- Once the files are on your machine, open the folder in Visual Studio Code.

 - Go to the repository folder using command prompt cd Portfolio-mobile-version.

 - Install the dev dependencies for linters run npm install.

+- With the files open in Visual Studio Code, press the Go Live button at the bottom of the window to launch the files with Live Server.

 ## Acknowledgments